top of page

 3. Pain Medications

-The mainstay of dry socket medication is an effective pain medication regimen
+The mainstay of dry socket management is an effective pain medication regimen

 • Over-the-counter pain medication, such as paracetamol and ibuprofen, can be effective for mild dry sockets